 Convicted of: Robbery

-Sentence: 75 to Life
+Sentence: 75 Years to Life

-Years Served: 13 Years
+Years Served: 18 Years

-Cost of Wrongful Incarceration: $585,000 and counting
+Cost of Wrongful Incarceration*: $1,461,654

-Officers interviewed Trina and Max, but generated no leads other than very generic descriptions of the robbers – one robber was tall and slender wearing a suit and one was stocky, possibly shorter than the tall robber, wearing a t-shirt and Levis.
+Officers interviewed Trina and Max, but generated no leads other than very generic descriptions of the robbers – one robber was tall and slender wearing a suit, and one was stocky, possibly shorter than the tall robber, wearing a t-shirt and Levis.
 Officers also collected a gardening glove the robbers had left behind.
-The following day, officers spoke to Andrew Holguin, an employee at a neighboring auto parts store and determined that the driver of the getaway vehicle was Bernard.
+The following day, officers spoke to Andrew Holguin, an employee at a neighboring auto parts store, and determined that the driver of the getaway vehicle was Bernard.
 Finally, they had a lead.

-Guy was prosecuted based on these identifications.
+Guy Miles was prosecuted based on these identifications.
 At trial, outside the presence of the jury, Trina could not positively identify Guy as the stocky robber even when she stood at the counsel table and observed him from various vantage points.
 Trina specifically said, “I’m not certain that that’s him.”
 After a recess with the prosecuting attorney, Trina changed her mind and told the jury she was 100% positive Guy was the stocky robber.
 Max identified Guy at trial, but noted that he looked thinner than the robber he saw.
 Interestingly, Guy had actually gained 35 pounds from the time of his arrest for the crime and the time of trial.
 Andrew did not identify Guy as one of the robbers at trial.

-It ultimately took a jury five days of deliberation before finding Guy and Bernard guilty and even after, at one point, asking the judge what is considered a “hung jury.”
+It ultimately took a jury five days of deliberation before finding Guy guilty and even after, at one point, asking the judge what is considered a “hung jury.”
 Jason and Harold were never apprehended for the crime.
 Guy was sentenced to 75-years-to-life for the robbery.